MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-version-update-policy.md

 ### Continuous service updates

 As of November 2018, on-premises service updates are released continuously.
 For more information about version numbers and availability dates, see [Software lifecycle policy and cloud releases](versions-update-policy.md).
 For more information about One Version service updates, see [One Version service updates FAQ](../../../fin-ops-core/fin-ops/get-started/one-version.md).

 ### Product life time

-The product life time of Finance + Operations (on-premises) software ends by **December 2027**.
+The product life time of Finance + Operations (on-premises) software ends by **December 2027** and Microsoft will support the Finance + Operations (on-premises) software at a minimum through December 31, 2027 for customers in compliance to this policy.

-Individual application releases and platform updates have separate expiration dates, which is when the support for this release ends.
+Each product release has a specific expiration date after which the release is not entitled anymore to receive support.

 ### Continuous combined releases (Application and Platform)

-With [Continuous service updates](on-prem-version-update-policy.md#continuous-service-updates) application and platform are released together.
-The [One Version schedule](https://docs.microsoft.com/dynamics365/fin-ops-core/fin-ops/get-started/public-preview-releases?toc=/dynamics365/finance/toc.json#targeted-release-schedule-dates-subject-to-change) specifies the dates for early access, public release and expiration of the release.
+With [Continuous service updates](on-prem-version-update-policy.md#continuous-service-updates), application and platform are released together.
+The [One Version schedule](https://docs.microsoft.com/dynamics365/fin-ops-core/fin-ops/get-started/public-preview-releases?toc=/dynamics365/finance/toc.json#targeted-release-schedule-dates-subject-to-change) specifies the dates for early access, public release, and expiration of the release.

 | Product              | Type | Application Version | Platform Release | Release,  Expiration dates|
 |-------------------------------|-------|----|----|-------------|